ItayHaim/Trading-Bot/README.md

 ## Binance Setup

-- Register an account or sign in to your account in Binance.
+- Sign in to your account in Binance.
 - Generate API and Secret keys (make sure to enable the Futures Trading on your account).
 - Save these keys as you will need these in the next steps.